Manjushree196/google_cloud_platform/README.md

-# Terraform Code for GCP services
+# Terraform Code for GCP services like creating instances, cloud storage bucket and VPC.